google/zetasql/docs/query-syntax.md

   table, subquery, or table-valued function
   (TVF) result.
 + The `from_item` may not produce a value table.
-+ Duplicate columns in a `from_item` cannot be referenced in the `UNPIVOT` clause.
++ Duplicate columns in a `from_item` can't be referenced in the `UNPIVOT` clause.

 <a id="rules_for_unpivot_operator"></a>
 Rules for `unpivot_operator`:

-+ Expressions are not permitted.
++ Expressions aren't permitted.
-+ Qualified names are not permitted.
-For example, `mytable.mycolumn` is not allowed.
++ Qualified names aren't permitted.
+For example, `mytable.mycolumn` isn't allowed.
 + In the case where the `UNPIVOT` result has duplicate column names:
     + `SELECT *` is allowed.